-In this annual report, I would again like to express my gratitude for the help I have received from committee members and to thank them all for their hard work and diligence.
+In this annual report, I would like to express my gratitude for the help I have received from committee members and to thank them all for their hard work and diligence during the year.
 I also appreciate the support provided to the Committee throughout the year by Head of Audit and Risk with advice and training.
-Thirdly, I would like to thank Council colleagues and external providers of assurance, who have attended our meetings and answered our questions.
-Those attending the committee can confirm that the Audit Committee provides challenge in terms of both the assurance work reported on and the response of the management, since detailed questioning and responses are necessary for the Committee to assure itself of the Council's governance arrangements.
+In addition, I would like to thank Council colleagues and external providers of assurance, in particular colleagues from KPMG as they come to the end of their term as our external auditors.
+These colleagues have attended our meetings and answered our questions, and can confirm that the Audit Committee provides challenge in terms of both the assurance work reported on and the responses of management, since detailed questioning and responses are necessary for the Committee to assure itself of the Council's governance arrangements.

-The following report summarises the work performed over the year 2016/2017 and describes how the Committee has contributed to the effectiveness of the Council by the work it has done including:
+The following report summarises the work performed over the year 2017/2018 and describes how the Committee has contributed to the effectiveness of the Council by the work it has done including:

-- Assurance Statements and Governance - Updating the Local Code of Corporate Governance - Monitoring and approving the Annual Governance Statement and associated activity - Monitoring and approving Partnership governance arrangements - Risk Management - Reviewing the mechanisms for the assessment and management of risk and thereby developing the Council's ability to respond to known and emerging risks and considering key risks - Overseeing the Council's Treasury Management arrangements - Performance Management, Quality Management and Value for Money - Reviewing assurances provided - External Audit, Inspection and Assurance - Managing a good working relationship with the External Auditor, ensuring appropriate action is taken on its recommendations - Receiving crosscutting external inspections and assurance reports, ensuring appropriate action is taken on its recommendations - Recommending External Audit arrangements for the Council - Internal Audit and Counter Fraud - Approving arrangements and monitoring performance of Internal Audit and Counter Fraud - Ensuring internal audit independence and that findings are actioned by managers and consequently helping to improve the Council's effectiveness and governance arrangements; - Financial Reporting - Monitoring of, and contribution to, the development of the Council's Statement of Accounts
+- Assurance Statements and Governance - Updating the Local Code of Corporate Governance - Monitoring and approving the Annual Governance Statement and associated activity - Monitoring and approving Partnership governance arrangements - Risk Management - Reviewing the mechanisms for the assessment and management of risk and thereby developing the Council's ability to respond to known and emerging risks and considering key risks - Overseeing the Council's Treasury Management arrangements - Performance Management, Quality Management and Value for Money - Reviewing assurances provided - External Audit, Inspection and Assurance - Managing a good working relationship with the External Auditor, ensuring appropriate action is taken on its recommendations - Receiving crosscutting external inspections and assurance reports, ensuring appropriate action is taken on its recommendations - o Recommending External Audit arrangements for the Council - Internal Audit and Counter Fraud - Approving arrangements and monitoring performance of Internal Audit and Counter Fraud - Ensuring internal audit independence and that findings are actioned by managers and consequently helping to improve the Council's effectiveness and governance arrangements; - Financial Reporting - Monitoring of, and contribution to, the development of the Council's Statement of Accounts